 Dragon Ball began as a 1984-1995 manga series written by Akira Toriyama, after concluding his previous mega-hit manga Dr. Slump, and spawned a franchise that would become a global phenomenon..
 Dragon Ball chronicles the adventures of a cheerful monkey boy named Son Goku, in a story that was initially inspired by the Chinese tale Journey to the West (the character Son Goku was inspired by and directly named after Sun Wukong, in turn inspired by Hanuman).
-The manga was soon adapted into two popular anime series, Dragon Ball and Dragon Ball Z. It also received two anime-only sequels, Dragon Ball GT and Dragon Ball Super, the latter considered in continuity with the manga due to Toriyama's involvement with the story development.
+The manga was soon adapted into two popular anime series, Dragon Ball and Dragon Ball Z. It also received two anime sequels, Dragon Ball GT and Dragon Ball Super, the latter also having it's own manga as well and considered in continuity with the Dragon Ball manga due to Toriyama's involvement with the story development.

 In the first half of the Dragon Ball manga (which served as the source material for the Dragon Ball anime), Goku and a huge cast of friends and enemies search for the magical Dragon Balls that they could use to make a wish come true, and encounter many characters and adventures along the way.
 In between Dragon Ball hunts, Goku and his martial arts-inclined friends train and compete in the periodic "Tenkaichi Budokai" tournament (known as the World Martial Arts Tournament in the West).